How to Make Blue Lotus Tea: Complete Brewing Guide (Avoid These 7 Mistakes)

 ❌ #2 Steeping Uncovered

 The Problem: Volatile alkaloids evaporate with steam.
-Uncovered steeping reduces potency by 35-45% as compounds literally escape into the air.
+Uncovered steeping substantially reduces potency as compounds escape into the air.

 The Fix: Always cover your cup or teapot completely while steeping.
-Use a lid, small plate, or saucer—anything that traps steam.
+A lid, small plate, or saucer — anything that traps steam.
 This simple step dramatically increases tea strength.

 ❌ #3 Insufficient Steeping Time